gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-07-15-validation-updating-tests.markdown

 	}
 {% endhighlight %}

-This test ensures that the user cannot save a member of Employee to the database without specifying a department.
+This test ensures that the user cannot save a member of Employees to the database without specifying a department.

 > For more on validation, read the [Lithium documentation](http://li3.me/docs/manual/working-with-data/validation.wiki)